 If you’re perusing Peruvian Amazon markets and street stalls, you will soon be greeted by sticks skewering many large grub-like animals known locally as suri.
 These are the grubs of the palm weevil (Rhynchophorus palmarum) and are a local delicacy.
 Entomophagy (the eating of insects) is a suggested idea to aid the world’s hunger problems, and to limit deforestation and habitat loss.
 Insects are low in fat, high in protein, quick to grow and breed, are cheap to raise and purchase, require little area to live, and, if you’re brave enough to break your familiarity issues, delicious.
 They can also be farmed in people’s homes.
 So what’s the issue?
 Is it simply that we aren’t familiar with eating them and that they look scary?

-If you visit Ecuador or Peru, you will hear this dish mentioned or see it in restaurants, including Amazon towns like Puerto Maldonado and Iquitos.
+If you visit Ecuador or Peru, you will hear this dish mentioned or see it in restaurants (in header image), including Amazon towns like Puerto Maldonado and Iquitos.
 The dish consists of raw fish drizzled with lemon or lime juice and spices.
 Ceviche usually comes with either salad or plantain chips.
 Most people seem to have a love or hate relationship with this particular fish dish.

 If you’re in the Brazilian Amazon like Manaus or Santarém, you should hunt out Brazilian BBQ.
 Food includes barbecued pork, beef and chicken served on skewers.
 As well as being served in usual restaurants and steak houses, there is a special style of restaurant called a rodizio.
 This is where you pay a fixed price beforehand and waiters bring out various skewers of different meats until you are full.